ramavedantam/vrama91-old.github.io/index.md

 title: Home
 ---

 Hi!
-I am a Research Scientist at <a href="https://research.fb.com/category/facebook-ai-research/">Facebook AI Research (FAIR)</a> in New York, broadly interested in computer vision and machine learning.
+I am a Research Scientist at <a href="https://research.fb.com/category/facebook-ai-research/">Facebook AI Research (FAIR)</a> in New York, broadly interested in machine learning that mimics capabilities of human intelligence.
+I tackle problems at this frontier from the perspective of how one can get machines to appropriately learn concepts, and how to combine concepts to enable conceptual leaps, mimicking and hopefully surpassing the capabilities of humans.
+I enjoy working on both practical aspects (of tools, benchmarks, tasks) to enable progress on these questions and dabble a bit on the theoretical front as well.

-I recently graduated with my PhD in Computer Science from the School of Interactive Computing at Georgia Tech.
+Previously, I graduated with my PhD in Computer Science from the School of Interactive Computing at Georgia Tech.
 My PhD advisor was <a href='https://www.cc.gatech.edu/~parikh/'>Devi Parikh</a>.
 My thesis was on "Interpretation, Grounding and Imagination for Machine Intelligence".